-Fig. 2: We highlight how our approach is used on two different groups of pedestrians at a given time instant.
-Group 1 consists of two pedestrians in close proximity, walking away from each other.
+Fig. 2: Computation of Group Cohesion Metric: We use four features to compute the metric.
+We highlight how our approach is used on two different groups of pedestrians at a given time instant.
+These groups are shown in different rows.
+Group 1 consists of two pedestrians in close proximity, but they are walking away from each other.
 Their distance is increasing in subsequent frames and they are looking in different directions.
 This implies little interaction and low group cohesion.
-Group 2 has two people walking together with their faces oriented towards each other, which indicates high interaction and a high group cohesion.
+Group 2 has two people walking together with their faces are oriented towards each other, which indicates high interaction and a high group cohesion.